Zudest/KingdomDuels/content/scrolls/timeline.md

     * Zorc Necrophades is created out of the darkness of people's hearts.
 * **~1000 B.C.**
     * Egypt is under threat.
 The events leading to the massacre of Kul Elna and the creation of the Millennium Items take place.
-    * The events involving Atem's war against Bakura and Zorc Necrophades takes place.
+    * The events involving Atem's war against Thief King Bakura and Zorc Necrophades takes place.
 Atem is sealed in the Millennium Puzzle.
 * **~400 B.C.**
     * The events involving Atlantis creation, rise and downfall take place: the orichalcos is discovered and the city develops at an incredible speed until eventually the island is destroyed by it.
 * **~1960s**